Koishikawa Korakuen Gardens in Photos

 Koishikawa Korakuen Gardens is another Tokyo photo spot I adore.
 This park has a little of everything – a beautiful pond, history, bridges, flowers, and even a temple.
-Even Tokyo birdwatchers love it.
+Birdwatchers love it too.
 Some might say it is perfect.
-Well, if it’s not, it is close.
+Well, if it’s not, it must be close.

-Let’s start with the centerpiece, the pond.
+Let’s start with the park’s centerpiece, a pond.
 Most Edo-period parks in Tokyo have one.
-The name of this one is Daisensui.
-Fantastic paths wend and wind around it.
+Its name is Daisensui.
+Paths wend and wind around it.
 With each turn, you get a different perspective.
-Places like this rarely have a straight line.
-They keep your eyes busy.
+Your eyes will be busy taking everything in.

 You’ll see much as you walk through the grounds.
 There are replicas of famous historical landmarks in Japan and China.
 The builders made miniature copies of mountains and rivers.
-They even built a temple from a Chinese classical text.
+They even built a temple featured in a Chinese classical text.
 Koishikawa Korakuen has many surprises.

-It’s a park of seasons.
-Each one has something worth photographing.
-Throughout the year, you will find its beautiful flowers and trees.
+Koishikawa is a park of seasons.
+Each has something worth photographing.
+Throughout the year, different flowers and trees will add to the beauty.

-So yes, it gets very high marks.
+So it gets very high marks.
 A perfect 10?
-I don’t know about that, but it comes very close.
-You’ll have to be the final judge.
+I don’t know about that, but it comes close.
+You are the final judge.

 A Brief History of the Park

-Yorifusa Mito began building Koishikawa Kōrakuen in 1629, but it was up to his son Yorifusa to complete it.
+Yorifusa Tokugawa began building Koishikawa Kōrakuen in 1629, but it was up to his son Mitsukuni to complete it.
 For the last phase of the work, he employed the Chinese scholar Shu Shunsui as his advisor.

-There is another park with the same name in Okayama prefecture.
-In both cases, the name came from a poem.
-It was a poem that encouraged rulers to look after their subjects first and then themselves.
+The park’s name came from a poem.
+It encouraged rulers to look after their subjects first and then themselves.
+I wonder how things worked out for the Tokugawas?

 Photography at Koishikawa Korakuen

 I don’t know where to start!
 There is so much.
 You would need many hours to shoot everything.
-On top of the list are two amazing bridges.
-Let’s look at these things in more detail:
+Two amazing bridges are at the top of the list.
+Let’s look at it:

-- The vermillion-colored, Tsuten-Kyo is hard to miss.
-It stretches across a small ravine deep in trees.
-In autumn, it is gorgeous.
-Sometimes it can be hard to photograph because its shadows are so deep.
+- The vermillion-colored, Tsuten-Kyo bridge is gorgeous in autumn.
+It stretches across a ravine deep in trees.
+Photographing it can be hard due to shadows.

-- Engetsu-Kyo (or Full Moon Bridge) is the original, not a replica.
-It is of the stone drum type that goes over a small stream.
-The arch joins with its reflection in the water to form a circle, like the moon.
+- Engetsu-Kyo (Full Moon Bridge) is special because it’s the original.
+It is a stone drum type that goes over a stream.
+Look at its reflection in the water and you will see the moon!

-- Some historic buildings are in the park.
-Many have been rebuilt or are the remains (usually a few blocks).
+- Historic buildings have either been rebuilt or are the remains (usually a few blocks).
 The most interesting one is Tokujin-do (a temple).
 Unfortunately, it is closed.

-- And I love the miniature replicas of famous places from different parts of Japan.
+- Miniature replicas of famous places from around Japan.
 My favorite is “Atagozaka” (“Slopes of Mt.
-Atago”), built in imitation of the mountain near Kyoto.
+Atago”), an imitation of the Kyoto mountain.
 Underneath is a rice field.
-For an urban park, the scenery is very picturesque.
+It is picturesque.

 - Many flowers.
-It is famous for plum blossoms (2023 photos here) and cherry blossoms.
-There are also hydrangeas, Japanese irises, autumn leaves, and even a rice field!
+It is famous for plum blossoms (2025 photos here) and cherry blossoms.
+There are also hydrangeas, Japanese irises, and autumn leaves!

 - Bunkyo Civic Hall (one of my favorite observatories)

-- Koishikawa Botanical Gardens (which doubles as a research facility)
+- Koishikawa Botanical Gardens (doubles as a research facility)

 - Tokyo Dome (baseball stadium with an amusement park next to it)